 What is Stripe's role, and can I use my existing Stripe account?

 I already use payments in quotes with Stripe.
-How is this different?
+How is HubSpot payments different?

-With the Stripe integration, you can integrate a quote with Stripe checkout so customers can pay with a credit card directly from the quote.
+Using the legacy HubSpot-Stripe integration, you can set a quote to use Stripe checkout so customers can pay with a credit card directly from the quote.
 The payment details will then appear in your Stripe account.
 Similarly, if you connect your Stripe account as a payment processor, you can use your existing Stripe account as the payment processor while using HubSpot's payment collection channels to facilitate payment.

 How do I migrate data from my other Stripe account?

-Unfortunately, Stripe doesn't support migrating data from an existing account to HubSpot.
+Stripe does not support migrating data from an existing account to HubSpot.

 Chargebacks and ACH returns